darvein/python-notes/python-tutorial/python-tutorial.md

 ## Notes from Tutorial
 ### An Informal Introduction to Python
 Simplier math operations, variables definition and strings manipulation.
 Also a little bit of lists.
-Here an example :link: [informal-intro.py](informal-intro.py)
+Here an example :link: [01.lab01.py](01.lab01.py)
 ### More Control Flow Tools
+Conditionals, Loops, Functions...
 ### Data Structures
 ### Modules
 ### Input and Output